urbit/urbit.org-reloaded/content/operations.md

 ### Merge strategies

-`%init` - Used if it's the first commit to a desk.
-Also can be used to "reinitialize" a desk -- revision numbers keep going up, but the new revision isn't necessarily a descendent of the previously numbered version, allowing merges to be rerun.
+`%init` - used if it's the first commit to a desk.
+Also can be used to "reinitialize" a desk – revision numbers keep going up, but the new revision isn't necessarily a descendent of the previously numbered version, allowing merges to be rerun.

-`%this` - Keep what's in Bob's desk, but join the ancestry.
+`%this` - keep what's in Bob's desk, but join the ancestry.

 `%that` - take what's in Alice's desk, but join the ancestry.
 This is the reverse of `%this`.
 This is different from `%init` because the new